conan7882/yolov3/docs/convert.md

 ## Format of `.weight`
 - The first four 32-bit integers are: major version, minor version, revision, images seen.
-- After the first four intergers, learned parameters (weights, bias and batch normalization parameters) for each convolutional layers are stored as float32 following the network layout (parsed from `.cfg` file).
+- After the first four integers, learned parameters (weights, bias and batch normalization parameters) for each convolutional layers are stored as float32 following the network layout (parsed from `.cfg` file).
 - For each convolutional layer with/without batch normalization(BN), the parameters are saved with their corresponding length in the order of (check [here](https://github.com/pjreddie/darknet/blob/b13f67bfdd87434e141af532cdb5dc1b8369aa3b/src/parser.c#L958) for reference):

    | *No BN* | *With BN* |